KleberVales/plus-minus-solver-java/README.md

 The "Plus Minus" exercise asks you to calculate and display the ratios of positive, negative, and zero elements in an array.
 Here's a detailed description:

 ## Problem Description:

+- Given an array of integers:
+  1. Calculate the proportion of positive numbers in the array.
+  2. Calculate the proportion of negative numbers in the array.
+  3. Calculate the proportion of zero values in the array.
+  4. Print each ratio as a decimal value rounded to six decimal places.